Kihumba/private-/Phase-A/Curriculum/6 - Algorithms/README.md

 **Skill Description**
 ----------
-By the end of Phase A - Homestudy, aspiring Andelans should be able to understand what algorithms are and how to implement algorithms in Python.
-They are also exposed to different problem solving techniques are able to figure out the Big O of the algorithm.
+Aspiring Andelans understand what an algorithm is and how to implement algorithms in Python.
+They determine and analyze which algorithm is the most efficient for a particular problem using the big O notation.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to:
+After attaining this skill, and as a demonstration of it, I will have:

-1. Complete and pass Proctor assessment that tests knowledge on algorithms.
+1. A score of 80% or higher in the algorithms module on Proctor.

 **Objectives**